 Happy 2016!
-If you didn’t know by now, I write on multiple platforms.
-I’ve been blogging on my own since 2013 and in the end of summer 2014, two friends and I launched a (now dispabled) blog to document our natural hair journey and connect with women in the natural hair community interested in fitness, beauty, family, business, and technology.
+If you didn’t know by now, I manage several blogs.
+I’ve been blogging on my own since 2013 and at the end of summer 2014, two friends and I launched a (now disabled) blog to document our natural hair journey and connect with women in the natural hair community.
 Even though most tasks on my secondary platform are distributed among three people there are times I have been overwhelmed; especially since I work full time.
-If you already are or thinking to manage multiple blogs, here are some tips that have helped me.
+If you’re interested in how to manage multiple blogs, here are some tips that have helped me.

 As much as I would love to, posting every day just isn’t possible for me so I post once weekly.
 This year my plan is to publish on specific days at least twice a week unless there’s a specific deadline.
 An advantage to working with others (and a huge weight lifted most days) is each of us committing to writing weekly, resulting in 2-3 or more posts being published.
 If you’re deciding to post monthly, weekly, or daily, try your best to be consistent.

 Use a Planner

 A few weeks after launching the Type 4 platform, I knew I needed to write things down more than ever.
 I printed out a template from Confessions of a Homeschooler and punched out holes to create my own planner.
 For a first-timer, and with my budget, it was a great help.
 I was able to write down ideas for future posts, track giveaways, plan for potential events and keep track of stats for the blogs and social media accounts.

 Schedule, Schedule, and Schedule some More